-- Fish bowls are cheap!
+- Fish bowls are cheap and easy to find

 - Because they are small, fish bowls don't weigh a lot, even when they're filled, so you can move them around as you see fit.
 This also makes changing the water easier as you could bring the bowl to your water source.

 - Fish bowls are simple.
 For children or first time owners, there isn't a lot that you have to coordinate with a fish bowl.

 The disadvantages to keeping fish in a fish bowl include: